-Your hair follicles are in shock, and therefore in desperate need of TLC right now.
-When you massage your head, it's important to only use the pads of your fingers; don't rake over this sensitive area with fingernails.
-Move fingers around in a gentle, circular pattern for a few minutes every day.
-Try not to press down firmly on your hairline, for fear of stunting growth.
+When you massage your head, it's important only to use the pads of your fingers; don't rake over this sensitive area with fingernails.
+Move fingers in a gentle, circular pattern for a few minutes every day.
+Finally, try not to press down firmly on your hairline, as this can stunt growth.